-Senate personnel will include the Providence President, Provost (chair), Dean of Providence University College, Dean of Providence Theological Seminary, Registrar, Dean of Student Life, Director of Library Services, three UC faculty, and three Seminary faculty.
+Senate personnel will include the Providence President, Provost (chair), Dean of Providence University College, Dean of Providence Theological Seminary, Registrar, Vice President of Student Life, Director of Library Services, three UC faculty, and three Seminary faculty.

 All personnel have a Senate vote, with the exception of the Provost (chair).

 - Appointment of members to the faculties under the oversight of the Human Resources Committee of the Board.

 - Regular reports to the Board on program outcomes;

 - Program delivery, including the curriculum, library resources and co-curricular activities in fulfillment of the institutional mission;

 - Recommendations to the Board regarding the establishment or termination of programs, and